Axion search with quantum nondemolition detection of magnons: Discussion

 As aforementioned, Refs.{~\cite{QUAX, Tober, crescini2020axion}} showed the upper bound of the axion-electron coupling using the magnon in the spherical ferrimagnetic crystals.
 Even though this method directly measures the magnon number, the emitted electromagnetic radiation is measured from a microwave cavity where one cavity mode is hybridized with one or multiple uniform magnetostatic modes of ferrimagnetic spheres.
 Therefore, the background of magnon detection is different.
-There are still open questions on how to fairly compare this method with the work presented here.